-- Patient 2 is a 70-year-old Asian woman who never smoked, diagnosed with EGFR L858R positive stage IVB NSCLC, harboring L858R, T790M, and C797S mutations - Patient was previously treated with osimertinib and savolitinib with partial responses and had progressive disease to platinum-based chemotherapy with bevacizumab - and left femoral head Started treatment at 200 mg QD.
-Patient had reduction in all three detectable
+- Patient 2 is a 70-year-old Asian woman who never smoked, diagnosed with EGFR L858R positive stage IVB NSCLC, harboring L858R, T790M, and C797S mutations - Patient was previously treated with osimertinib and savolitinib with partial responses and had progressive disease to platinum-based chemotherapy with bevacizumab - Two target lesions in the right lung, with multiple non-target lesions in the lung and left femoral head - Started treatment at 200 mg QD.
+Patient had reduction in all three detectable EGFR mutations at C1D15 with -21% and -28% tumor shrinkage at C2D1 and C3D1, respectively.
+Patient continues on therapy